What is User Analysis: A Complete Guide with Methods & Tools11 min read

 User behavior analysis gives you a deeper understanding of your target audience, speaking from a product standpoint.

 For example, you can track product usage and see when users reach certain milestones.
-Or you can see the sequence of activities users perform to complete a task in real time.
+You can also see the sequence of activities users perform to complete a task in real time.

 User sentiment analysis

-Customer feedback analysis is the process of understanding user sentiment and users’ needs to boost customer satisfaction and decrease churn.
+Customer feedback analysis is the process of understanding user sentiment and needs to boost satisfaction and decrease churn.

 To understand user sentiment, you must analyze both qualitative and quantitative data.
 Common feedback sources for qualitative data are:

-- Onboarding surveys—paint your customer personas and the goals they are trying to achieve.
+- Onboarding surveys: Explores different customer personas and the goals they are trying to achieve.

-- User interviews—give a comprehensive understanding of specific user behavior and preferences.
+- User interviews: Gives a comprehensive understanding of specific user behavior and preferences.

-- NPS surveys—uncover promoters and detractors and how they feel about your company.
+- NPS surveys: Uncovers promoters and detractors and how they feel about your company.

 User experience analysis